hashicorp/terraform/website/docs/import/index.html.md

-Because of this, prior to running `terraform import` it is necessary to write manually a `resource` configuration block for the resource, to which the imported object will be attached.
+Because of this, prior to running `terraform import` it is necessary to write manually a `resource` configuration block for the resource, to which the imported object will be mapped.

 While this may seem tedious, it still gives Terraform users an avenue for importing existing resources.
 A future version of Terraform will fully generate